greensoftwarelab/Energy-Languages/README.md

 ### Running an example.

+We included a main Python script, `compile_all.py`, that you can either call from the main folder or from inside a language folder

 ### Add your own example!
 #### Wanna know your own code's energy behavior?
 We help you!